Skip to content

 • Immunosuppression – The risk of perianal abscesses is heightened in individuals with specific medical conditions or those taking immunosuppressive medications, such as those prescribed for HIV/AIDS or following organ transplantation, which can suppress the immune system.

-Conclusion On Anal Fistulas And Perianal Abscess Removal In Singapore
+Conclusion On Anal Fistulas And Perianal Abscess Treatment In Singapore

-Frequently Asked Questions About Perianal Abscess Removal In Singapore
+Frequently Asked Questions About Anal Fistulas And Perianal Abscess Removal In Singapore

 Perianal abscesses themselves are not contagious.
 They are caused by bacterial infections, usually from the individual's body or external factors.
 However, it is important to note that certain bacteria contributing to perianal abscesses, such as Staphylococcus aureus, may be contagious.
 Practising good hygiene and avoiding direct contact with the abscess or drainage is advisable to minimise the risk of spreading bacteria.